Triskelia/CKII-DWF-Crusader_Milk/README.md

 - Improved event chain to become a hucow (as well as turning others into one)
 - Milking and Breast fullness system
-- Drugs and herbs to alter someone breasts or milk production (as well as arousal or other atribute)
+- Drugs and herbs to alter someone else breasts or milk production (as well as arousal or other atribute)

 Long Term: